alijohnson873/Paint-Me-The-Weather/README.md

 ## Paint-Me-The-Weather

 Search for the weather in any city and get a painting of that weather.
 Created to practise using REST APIs to fetch data.
+Used Open Weather Map API see https://openweathermap.org/api

 https://paint-me-the-weather.alicjohnson.co.uk/